 So, how do you reduce gas?

 Well, let’s start with cutting down belching.
-According to the Mayo Clinic, you can do a few of the following things to help reduce the occurrence of belching –
+You can do a few of the following things to help reduce the occurrence of belching –

 Slow down at the dinner table